This is a shorter version of a report to members in May 2011 which began:

 Any failure to comply with the above requirement and inform those to whom it may concern immediately, will be regarded as a continued act of piracy and an injunction will be applied for to prevent any further breach of copyright.
 A claim for costs and exemplary damages will also be made."

-It turned out that CAFFUK hadn't genuinely registered any trademark with the UK Intellectual Property Office.
+But we quickly found that CAFFUK hadn't truly 'registered' any trademark with the UK Intellectual Property Office.

-A CAFFUK representative had in fact applied for trademark (not 'copyright') registration of its "Union Jack and crown" logo.
+A CAFFUK representative had in fact applied for trademark registration (not 'copyright protection') of its 'Union Jack and crown' logo.
 The proposed trademark had been published by the Intellectual Property Office (IPO) for possible objection, and was still open for objection.

-Even if the CAFFUK trademark truly had been registered, CAFF had no grounds of legal action against BAFF because we had neither copied their trademark, nor were we pretending to be them.
-In reality, BAFF had offered them support for their pre-1975 pension campaign (but only if they wanted), and had referred to CAFFUK the only membership enquiry BAFF ever received about that pension grievance,
+Even if the CAFFUK trademark had been registered, CAFF had no grounds of legal action against BAFF, because we had neither copied their trademark, nor were we pretending to be them.
+BAFF had actually offered support for their pre-1975 pension campaign (but only if they wanted), and had referred to CAFFUK the only membership enquiry BAFF ever received about that pension grievance,

-The public pseudo-legal threats therefore had multiple problems, with no basis in actual law.
+So the published pseudo-legal threats had multiple problems, with no basis in actual law.
 But, as a new organisation at the time, BAFF couldn't expect our target membership of serving personnel and veterans necessarily to know that.

-Because CAFF wouldn't undertake not to repeat the threats, it was decided to oppose the trademark application.
+We invited CAFFUK to undertake not to repeat the threats, but as they didn't, it was decided to oppose the trademark application.
 We also had to continue defensively monitoring the CAFFUK websites.

-The trademark dispute decision went in BAFF's favour but the CAFFUK representative decided to appeal, probably against expensive legal advice funded from CAFF veterans' subscriptions.
-The appeal was unsuccessful, and registration of the CAFFUK trademark was refused.
+After two rounds of evidence and a hearing, the trademark dispute decision was in BAFF's favour but the CAFFUK representative decided to appeal, almost certainly against expensive legal advice funded from CAFF veterans' subscriptions.

-Having been responsible for the original 'exemplary damages' threats and having been aware of the trademark dispute throughout, the CAFFUK committee then announced that the legally-enforceable costs awarded against their representative were no concern of theirs.
+Having been responsible for the original 'exemplary damages' threats and having been aware of the trademark dispute throughout, the CAFFUK committee then informed us that the legally-enforceable costs awarded against their declared representative were no concern of theirs.

 Their representative also refused to pay, and finally made two attempts through the courts to block recovery of the debt.
-He was again unsuccessful, and the awarded costs were recovered in full by enforcement action, along with the additional costs for enforcement.
+He was again unsuccessful, and the awarded costs were recovered in full by enforcement action, along with the additional court and enforcement costs.

 References and notes